 Thrives on individual feelings of insecurity and guilt.

-Not a certain size?
-Can’t seem to keep the weight off?
+Not a size 2?
+Can’t seem to lose the last 5 pounds?
 Don’t have a small waist and a big butt?
-Diet culture – backed by the diet industry – thrives on you feeling shitty about it because you’re more likely to buy in when the next new diet, program, or supplement product rolls around.
+Diet culture, backed by the diet industry, thrives on you feeling bad about yourself.
+When you feel bad about your body, you’re more likely to buy in when the next new diet, program, or supplement rolls around.

 Has recently begun to disguise itself as “wellness” online.

-Ultimately oppresses individuals who don’t fit its ideal.
+Ultimately oppresses individuals who don’t fit the mold.

-Diet culture puts anyone who doesn’t fit within it’s “ideal” of health/wellness/body size at a disadvantage, in turn harming both their mental and physical health.
+Diet culture puts anyone who doesn’t fit within its idea of health, wellness, and body size at a disadvantage.
+More often than not, this leads to the oppression of folks in the BIPOC, LGBTQ+, and disabled communities and can be harmful to both their mental and physical health.

 Diet culture ultimately steals so much from us – our health, happiness, time and money.
 It leaves us constantly feeling like we’re not thin enough, not beautiful enough, not trying hard enough, not “healthy” enough, and not happy enough.
 It’s sneaky and comes in many forms like advertising, social media, entertainment and yes, even healthcare providers.

 Everyone experiences diet culture differently.
-I challenge you to reflect on where diet culture lives in your life, be more mindful of it, then start to weed it out if it’s bringing you down and impacting your body image/relationship with food (and there’s a good chance that it is), or just making you feel less than the badass that you are.
+I challenge you to reflect on where it appears in your life, become more mindful of it, and start to weed it out.
+Especially if you notice that it’s impacting your body image and relationship with food, or even just making you feel less than the badass that you are.